Epernay Champagne, France Travel Guide

 Access international destinations conveniently via Paris train connections.

-Onward travel throughout France and Europe is convenient and efficient.
+Onward travel throughout The country of france and Europe is convenient and efficient.